-Mixture components not classified as hazardous on the basis of their health or physical effects which are identified and present in concentrations equal to or greater than 1%.
+mixture components not classified as hazardous on the basis of their health or physical effects which are identified and present in concentrations equal to or greater than 1%.

 Concentration and concentration ranges of the mixture components

-Submitters shall provide the information laid down in sections 3.4.1 and 3.4.2 with regard to the concentration of the mixture components, identified in accordance with Section 3.3.
+Submitters shall provide the information laid down in Sections 3.4.1 and 3.4.2 with regard to the concentration of the mixture components, identified in accordance with Section 3.3.

-By way of derogation from the first subparagraph, for components represented by an ICG, submitters shall provide that information with regard to the total concentration of all mutually interchangeable components present in the mixture and represented by that ICG.

 Hazardous components of major concern for emergency health response and preventative measures

-When mixture components are classified in accordance with this Regulation for at least one of the hazard categories listed below, their concentration in the mixture, or in the case of mutually interchangeable components represented by the same ICG their total concentration, shall be expressed as exact percentages, in descending order by mass or volume.
+When mixture components are classified in accordance with this Regulation for at least one of the hazard categories listed below, their concentration in the mixture shall be expressed as exact percentages, in descending order by mass or volume.

 Acute toxicity, Category 1, 2 or 3;